nodejitsu/handbook/ReadMe.md

 1. Creates the application (if necessary)
 2. Creates or validates the package.json
 3. Packages and creates a new snapshot
-4. Stops the application (if neccessary)
+4. Stops the application (if necessary)
 5. Starts the application

 ### jitsu create (jitsu apps create)